 All right.
 Now, I wanted to mention to you that PanelPlex is an ongoing development.
 We have finished the part of PanelPlex that is used for doing infectious disease, that’s why I showed the Zika virus as a example today, but it works also for human targets and bacteria.
-We are right now on the applications for Next-Gen Sequencing, which will involve integrating our MultiPick algorithm, which I talked a little bit about.
-We expect that that will be released for general use in September of this year.
+Right now on we are on the applications for Next-Gen Sequencing, which will involve integrating our MultiPick algorithm, which I talked a little bit about.
+Its expected that it will be released for general use in September of this year.
 But currently, we can … MultiPick is fully functioning, it’s completed, just hasn’t been integrated yet into PanelPlex.
 Currently we’re offering MultiPlex design for applications like NGS via a concierge service, what we do as a consulting contract work.
 Lastly, we have third variant of PanelPlex which we’re scheduling for release in early 2018, that will allow SNP and strain genotyping.

 The important point here is no more Whack-A-Mole.
 You won’t have to go through this successive banging your head against a wall.
 We’re trying to empirically find your multiplex and optimize it.

 Okay, so I’ve been monitoring the questions, John.
 There’s over 27 questions here, so obviously we’re not gonna cover that in three minutes.
 You answered-

 John: Two of them right away.
 One, does DNA Software provide assay designs and the services opposed to purchasing software?
 And you just talked about the concierge-